Enanika: Anu Answering to Anna

 “Never early or late,” he replied with a wink.
 “Always right on time.”

-She fell into step beside him as they began the walk towards the hilltop.
+She fell into step beside him as they walked towards the hilltop.
 The air was still and honey-scented.
 The moss beneath them was soft, absorbing the sound of their footsteps.

 “I see you’re travelling via the Seed of Life sculpture,” said the callboy.
 “Not a ship?”